 Among the subjects you will have an opportunity to discuss with each other are your ambitions, goals, attitudes about God, sex, money, children, family, and your role in the church and community.
 Personal reflection and couple discussion are the main focus of our weekend.
 Since each relationship is in a different place, your private answers will be unique and special to your relationship.

 Through personal sharings, the members of the presenting team talk about what the sacrament of matrimony means to them individually and the impact a great marriage can have on the world.
 We will not tell you how to live your life.
 Our stories are meant to encourage you to explore your own attitudes and expectations.
 We will offer some good ideas and tools to help the two of you to continue growing closer through the years.

 Our motto is a “A wedding is a day, a marriage is a lifetime.”
 Think of all the preparation you have done for your career or job.
 Most us spend years studying or learning.
 Think of the preparation taken for your wedding day.
 Most people spend months planning and many dollars preparing for their wedding.
 But how much time and effort do we spend preparing for what we hope will last 50 or 60 years – our marriage?

-	Ask yourself this question, “Am I willing to spend 44 hours devoted to hearing ideas and learning skills that will help to make my marriage the best it can be?”
+Ask yourself this question, “Am I willing to spend a weekend devoted to hearing ideas and learning skills that will help to make my marriage the best it can be?”

 Do I Have to be Catholic?